Save Design - Getting Started Guide

 {

-public float newField; // New version using float
+public float newField; // New field with changed type

 void IAfterLoadCallback.OnAfterLoad()